MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Results and Discussion

+A closer comparison across model types reveals that the optimal strategy differs between training paradigms.
+In the \textit{implicit} setting (CLIP + Moral Images), MFT Swapper variants outperform all baselines, suggesting that mixing content within moral categories helps the model discover latent moral structure.
+However, with \textit{explicit} supervision (MoralCLIP), standard augmentation surpasses MFT Swapper.
+This indicates that when moral labels are provided explicitly, maintaining semantic coherence matters more than moral diversity.
+This finding aligns with~\citet{park_2024}, who show that moral pluralism is challenging to deduce via self-supervision alone and typically requires explicit labels.
+Our results similarly suggest that \textit{explicit} moral supervision enables clearer distinction between moral dimensions.
 Across all models and metrics, the image modality consistently outperforms text.
-This advantage may stem from visual content often containing more explicit moral cues than text~\cite{picture_this, smid, maffs, socialmoral} and limitations of CLIP's text encoder, which include a short effective input length~\cite{Long-CLIP} and limited capacity for processing subtleties in language~\cite{sitingli_2025}.
+This pattern aligns with the well-documented "modality gap", a spatial separation between image and text embeddings that emerges inherently from contrastive training~\cite{mindthegap, mitigatethegap}, suggesting that our moral alignment training, while beneficial overall, may have amplified this modality imbalance.
+This may also stem from visual content often containing more explicit moral cues than text~\cite{picture_this, smid, maffs, socialmoral} and limitations of CLIP's text encoder, which include a short effective input length~\cite{Long-CLIP} and limited capacity for processing subtleties in language~\cite{sitingli_2025}.
 This asymmetry suggests that visual content may serve as a stronger signal for moral alignment, while simultaneously highlighting the need for improved text encoders capable of handling longer, subtler moral narratives.
 Despite this modality imbalance, our cross-modal results demonstrate that MoralCLIP achieves robust bidirectional alignment---an essential property for consistent moral interpretation across input modalities.

-Altogether, our results demonstrate that MoralCLIP successfully captures moral dimensions in multimodal representations, with explicit supervision and appropriate augmentation strategies showing the greatest promise for developing systems that can reliably encode moral content across modalities.
+Altogether, our results demonstrate that MoralCLIP successfully captures moral dimensions in multimodal representations, with \textit{explicit} supervision and appropriate augmentation strategies showing the greatest promise for developing systems that can reliably encode moral content across modalities.